motcapbovit/Cross-Modal-Integration-Image-Captioning-with-Multimodal-Pretrained-Models-and-Machine-Translation/README.md

 **Image Captioning:**

-Our evaluation was conducted on the UIT-ViIC dataset, comprising 3,850 images related to various ball sports.
-This dataset was curated from the 2017 version of the Microsoft COCO dataset and therefore, UITViIC also provides five Vietnamese captions for each image, resulting in a total of 19,250 captions.
+Our evaluation was conducted on the [UIT-ViIC dataset](https://sites.google.com/uit.edu.vn/uit-nlp/datasets?authuser=0), comprising 3,850 images related to various ball sports.
+This dataset was curated from the 2017 version of the Microsoft COCO dataset and therefore, UIT-ViIC also provides five Vietnamese captions for each image, resulting in a total of 19,250 captions.

 Example: